samee99/samee99.github.io/blog/blogs/Problems with RAG.md

 We built Queryloop out of frustration with the endless manual tuning required to turn RAG/LLM demos into production-ready apps.
 Our no-code platform automatically explores a wide range of configurations—adjusting chunk sizes, embedding models, rerankers, top‑k settings, chunking strategies, LLM parameters, and more—to optimize your RAG pipeline.

-Queryloop features a No-Code, Seamless Integration: Queryloop connects its built-in modules—retrieval and generation—to build complex RAG apps without writing a single line of code.

-- Retrieval Tool: Easily tweak chunk sizes, embedding models, rerankers, and more to extract the best context from your data.
+Queryloop features a No-Code LLM app building platform where you can connect built-in modules—retrieval and generation—to build optimal RAG apps without any pain.
+With the Retrieval Tool you can easily tweak parameters such as chunk sizes, embedding models, rerankers, and more to extract the best context from your data.

 - Generation Tool: Compare different LLMs (fine-tuned or not), adjust temperature, experiment with prompt styles, and more.